Sirbu-Boeti-Eduard/Local-Job-Finder/README.md

 ## Project Description

-  LocalJobFinder is a web application designed to easily search job listings and hire who you need.
+  LocalJobFinder is a web application designed to easily search job listings using our interactive map.

+  ### Actual Functionality

+  * Need a tutor, handyman, someone to do something for you?
+    * Search for them and start chatting.
+  * Want to sell your services?
+    * Post a job listing and wait.

+  ### Potential Functionality

+  #### Case 1
+  * Need a job?
+    * Search for it and start chatting.
+  * Need to hire an employee?
+    * Post a job listings and wait.

+  #### Case 2
+  * Are you open to work?
+    * Post your desired job and wait.
+  * Need to hire an employee?
+    * Search for potential employees and start chatting.

 ## Key Features

-  * User Authentication: LocalJobFinder offers a secure login and logout system, allowing users to create personalized accounts, access their saved preferences, and maintain a history of their job searches.
+  * User Authentication: LocalJobFinder offers a secure login and logout system.

-  * Job Listings with Interactive Map: The application integrates an interactive map powered by Leaflet, which displays markers representing available job opportunities.
-Users can browse the map to visualize job locations and quickly identify relevant opportunities in their desired area.
+  * Job Listings with Interactive Map: The application integrates an interactive map powered by Leaflet, which displays markers representing job postings.
+Users can browse the map to visualize job locations and quickly identify relevant job postings in the area.

   * Marker Details: When a user clicks on a marker, detailed information related to the job posting is displayed.
-This includes the title, name, and description of the job, providing job seekers with essential details to assess the relevance and suitability of each opportunity.
+This includes the title, name, and description of the job.

   * Integrated Chat: LocalJobFinder facilitates seamless communication between job seekers and employers by incorporating a built-in chat feature.
 Users can engage in real-time conversations to inquire about job postings, schedule interviews, and exchange necessary information.